ecoinvent/ecoinvent-topology/topology-journal.rst

 =======

 * Removed Churchill Falls generating station (shouldn't have been included in the first place)
-* Simplified
 * Merged IAI regions 6A & B at request of Pascal Lesage (location 957d3a44-9ec2-4829-b5fe-17ba975a45da is therefore deleted)
-* Made IAI regions names and shortnames more consistent
+* Made IAI region names and shortnames more consistent
 * "Sint Maarten, Dutch Part" was changed to "Sint Maarten".
 The French part is "Saint Martin".
 * Europe no longer includes parts of Turkey, Azerbaijan, and Georgia.
 The "European" and "Asian" parts of Russia are now defined by Russian oblast (province).
+* The UN subregion Micronesia is now "Micronesia, UN subregion"

 Problem geometries
 ==================